josephDorsey/PopStop/README.md

-# omnifoodProject
+# PopStop
-following along with a HTML/CSS course.
-Need practice on saving my gits.
+following along with a HTML/CSS course using this chance to practice designing a friend's cake pop business website.